 Add some funky flair to your Christmas tree this year with these fun DIY Paint Pour Christmas Ornaments.
 The color choices and combinations are endless!

-Thank you to DecoArt for sponsoring our giveaway and this post by providing me with the paint supplies needed to make these adorable Paint Pour Christmas Ornaments!
+Thank you to DecoArt for sponsoring this post by providing me with the paint supplies needed to make these adorable Paint Pour Christmas Ornaments!

 DIY Paint Pour Christmas Ornaments

 - DecoArt Americana acrylic paint in colors of choice

 - Bucket– or somewhere to catch the run off paint!

 Follow the instructions on the pouring medium bottle for mixing ratios.
 You’ll want to mix up each color in a separate disposable cup.

 Set each Acrylic Disc on top of a disposable cup, set inside a bucket or other place for the paint to drip off into.
 I found a shallow bucket worked great for this because I didn’t have to worry about any of the paint spilling out!